MicrosoftDocs/defender-docs/defender-endpoint/mac-support-perf.md

 **Applies to:**

-- Only performance issues related to Microsoft Defender Antivirus (`wdavdaemon_unpriviliged`).
+- Only performance issues related to Microsoft Defender Antivirus (`wdavdaemon_unprivileged`).

 Real-time protection (RTP) is a feature of Defender for Endpoint on macOS that continuously monitors and protects your device against threats.
 It consists of file and process monitoring and other heuristics.